aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

                       ansible_host: 10.255.0.16
 ```

-Don’t confuse ***hosts*** with servers or similar.
+Don't confuse ***hosts*** with servers or similar.
 A host can be anything that can be accessed via SSH or an API, to be managed by Ansible,
 including Arista switches.

 The settings inside the inventory.yml file are defined in a tree-like structure using ***groups***.
 Groups can contain hosts or other groups -
 making it easier to apply common configuration to a group of devices.

 The ***all*** line at the top is a default group that contains all ***hosts*** i.e. all switches.
-Don’t worry too much about that for now.
+Don't worry too much about that for now.

-The ***children:*** keyword is used to define “groups of groups” i.e. just an internal keyword to differentiate between hosts and groups.
+The ***children:*** keyword is used to define "groups of groups" i.e. just an internal keyword to differentiate between hosts and groups.

 The multi-colored figure below is just a visualization of the same text file, showing the different grouping and parent/child relationships: